 High-performing businesses will keep in contact and engage their customers well after the initial sale.
 Read on to see how your Amazon business can do this with these easy follow-up emails.

 Email Marketing and Customer Lifetime Value

-Admittedly, it’s a lot harder to do email marketing as an Amazon seller, if you were able to achieve just a quarter of that ROI, it would be worth your while.
+Admittedly, it’s a lot harder to do email marketing as an Amazon seller.
+But if you were able to achieve just a quarter of that ROI, it would be worth your while.

 If you’re selling products for $15, once a customer makes a purchase, they’re worth $15 to you.
-If you can follow up and get a review, you’ll have a little more value out of that one customer.
-And if you market to them further and encourage them to buy from you again, you’ve gotten even more out of that one customer.
+If you can follow up and get a review, you’ll have a little more value out of that one customer (however much you quantify a review as being worth).

 3 Follow-ups for Amazon Sellers

-You may not be ready to start killing it at email marketing just yet.
-But automated emails sent out after purchase are something you can put in place and benefit from right now.
-Here are a few types of emails you should think about using.
+You may not be ready to start killing it at email marketing and making huge ROIs just yet.
+But if you can put in place a few simple emails sent out after purchase, you can start to benefit and grow your business right now.

 Customer service check-in

-It won’t apply to every product.
-But consumable products (supplements, beauty care for example) have incredible lifetime value potential.
+This doesn’t apply to all products.
+However, consumable products (supplements, beauty care for example) have incredible lifetime value potential.

 Customer retention is hugely important for consumables.
 If you have a supplement that is $20 for a month’s supply, you can multiply your customer’s lifetime value by 12x in a single year, if you get them coming back.